Navigating Custody Arrangements During the Holiday Season

 Whether you’ve been divorced for a while or just recently separated, the holidays bring a unique set of challenges when it comes to custody arrangements.
-We will explain what you need to do to navigate those challenges, including any legal steps you should take.
+We will explain navigating custody arrangements and it’s challenges, including any legal steps you should take.

 Negotiating joint custody arrangements that include equal amounts of time during holiday and vacation periods is important.
 Without such orders in place, the other parent could take all of the holidays for herself or himself and there is little that can be done with no court case and judge to turn to.